 Honored by numerous awards, Bill was installed in the MPI Chicago Area Chapter Hall of Fame for contributions to the industry in 2006 and was named by the PCMA Education Foundation for Lifetime Achievement as their 2010 Education Honoree.

 Frank earned his Bachelor's Degree in Literature and Communication from Benedictine University, graduating Summa Cum Laude in 1996.
 Frank has been teaching English and Composition at Lyons Township High School in LaGrange for 14 years, and earned his Master's Degree in Literature from Roosevelt University in 2003.
 Immediately upon earning his degree, Frank began teaching Literature, Composition, and Liberal Studies courses at Roosevelt, and joined the HOSM Department as thesis advisor in 2005.
 In 2006, Frank was nominated for the Golden Apple Award, a program that honors outstanding Chicago area high school teachers.
-In 2008, Frank earned Roosevelt University's Willett Award, given annually to an outstanding adjunct instructor in the Dept of Literature and Languages or the Dept of History, Art History, and Philosophy.
+In 2008, Frank earned Roosevelt University's Willett Award, given annually to an outstanding adjunct instructor in the Dept. of Literature and Languages or the Dept of History, Art History, and Philosophy.
 In addition to working at Lyons Township High School and Roosevelt, Frank teaches in the Literature Department at Columbia College.

-Kristin Bakota, adjunct instructor, currently teaches the Green Meetings undergraduate course, part of the Credential in Meeting and Event Management.
-She is a certified meeting planner with nine years experience in the hospitality industry.
+Kristin Bakota, adjunct instructor since 2010, currently teaches the Green Meetings undergraduate course, part of the Credential in Meeting and Event Management.
+She is a certified meeting planner with nine years’ experience in the hospitality industry.
 Kristin is currently employed at APICS, the Association for Operations Management where she is the Meetings Manager.
 Her role includes management of the Association’s annual city-wide International Conference which has utilized many cities that are known for their sustainable initiatives including: San Diego, Denver, Toronto, Las Vegas and Pittsburgh.
 She is an active member of the Greater Midwest Chapter of PCMA and looks forward to stepping into the role of vice chair on the Awards Committee in 2011.
-Bakota obtained her meeting credential and is completeing her Master of Science in hospitality management from Roosevelt University.
+Bakota obtained her meeting credential and is completing her Master of Science in hospitality management from Roosevelt University.
 She earned her Bachelor of Arts in Communication and Minor in Public Relations from Eastern Illinois University (2001).

 Kevin is Founder and President of Dunn Enterprises, a high-impact company that coaches and consults with CEOs to clarify their company vision and achieve the profit and growth goals of the organization.